 - Movement: As cities around the world clog with car, freight, commuter and scooter traffic, can streaming data help smooth our transit?
 Where and how do we draw the line on privacy?

-TEST-DRIVES: At the start, break and end, get your hands on apps from Arup, Commonplace, Colouring London, AccessAble and others to ask questions, suggest uses or improvements and find project collaborators.
-If you have an open-source app you want to share, bring a laptop and we’ll provide a screen for you to use!
+TEST-DRIVES: At the start, break and end, guests were able to get their hands on apps from Arup, Commonplace, Colouring London, AccessAble and others to ask questions, suggest uses or improvements and find project collaborators.
+We’d love to hear what came of these sessions!

 - Theo Blackwell MBE – Chief Digital Officer for London